easyt0re/piecewiseLinearModel/README.md

 after reading examples of LPV, it seemed that it's good to approximate the plant. it's basically a stack of state-space models and based on a condition, it would switch among these models. my current understanding was that it would be hard to implement controllers this way. anti-windup and saturation made it not a simple ss model. so the current idea was to go back to GC and GC in this case was just gain look-up tables with a condition. not too much would change in the structure or the implementation of the controller. still, these example codes were good examples to implement things.

 ## modified *simTAUcheckOTorq.slx* only to hide animation
-all this time, the sole purpose of this simulation model was to calculate the motor torque to keep the mechanism at a certain pose, the compensation for OP in motor torque. showing the animation was unnecessary and from now on, I might use this in for loop for multiple OPs.
+all this time, the sole purpose of this simulation model was to calculate the motor torque to keep the mechanism at a certain pose, the compensation for OP in motor torque. showing the animation was unnecessary and from now on, I might use this in for-loop for multiple OPs.

 there could be some "interfacing" problems with all my codes and models. here, in this file specifically, in each joint, the position state target was `init_joint(i)`, which was the initial value I think, and for each joint, the input position signal was `runtime_joints(i)`. they all had "sign-flip" in the model, so no flip was needed.

 ## added *genMultiOPs.m* to generate things for multiple OPs
 at this point, the purpose of this script was undefined. it could be to generate control plant (for later control design) or controller directly. this was the first version of the code and it seemed working. currently, this only divided in position, not orientation. the extension should be easy.

-this was still the model with auto-generated states. next steps should be, as before, change to desired states, augment states, design controller. this should be done in a parallel way to speed up instead of a for loop. should be doable.
+this was still the model with auto-generated states. next steps should be, as before, change to desired states, augment states, design controller. this should be done in a parallel way to speed up instead of a for-loop. should be doable.

 # 20190707
 ## revisited *simTAUJTDlinmod12.slx*